webanno/webanno/pages/info.md

 # WebAnno 3

 In this development iteration, we focus on improving the support for semantic annotations, in particular semantic role labelling.
-Additionally, we integrate functionality allowing CLARIN to run WebAnno as an infrastructure service.

 ### Team